Tampopo

 Tampopo (タンポポ, Tanpopo) is a 1985 Japanese comedy film written and directed by Juzo Itami, and starring Tsutomu Yamazaki, Nobuko Miyamoto, Kōji Yakusho, and Ken Watanabe.
-The publicity for the film calls it the first "ramen western", a play on the term Spaghetti Western (films about the American Old West made by Italian production studios).
+The publicity for the film calls it the first "ramen Western", a play on the term spaghetti Western.

 Plot

-A pair of truck drivers, the experienced Gorō and a younger sidekick named Gun, stop at a decrepit roadside ramen noodle shop.
-Outside, Gorō rescues a boy who is being beaten up by three schoolmates.
-The boy, Tabo, turns out to be the son of Tampopo, the widowed owner of the struggling business, Lai Lai.
-When a customer called Pisken harasses Tampopo, Gorō invites him and his men to step outside.
-Gorō puts up a good fight, but outnumbered by Pisken and his men, he is knocked out and wakes up the next morning in Tampopo's home.
+A pair of truck drivers, the experienced Gorō and a younger colleague named Gun, stop at a decrepit roadside ramen noodle shop.
+Outside, Gorō rescues a boy who is being beaten by three schoolmates.
+The boy, Tabo, is the son of Tampopo, the widowed owner of the struggling ramen shop, Lai Lai.
+A customer called Pisuken harasses Tampopo, demanding that she sell the shop.
+Gorō suggests Pisuken be quiet so he can enjoy his meal, then provokes a physical confrontation.
+Gorō puts up a good fight but, outnumbered by Pisuken and his men, he is knocked out and awakens the next morning in Tampopo's home.

-When Tampopo asks their opinion of her noodles, Gorō and Gun tell her they are "sincere, but lack character."
+The next morning, she kindly cooks breakfast for Gorō and Gun in her home kitchen and sends Tabo off to school.
+While eating breakfast, Tampopo asks for their opinion of her ramen, Gorō and Gun tell her they are "sincere, but lack character."
 After Gorō gives her some advice, she asks him to become her teacher.
 They decide to turn her establishment into a paragon of the "art of noodle soup making".
-Gorō takes her around and points out the strengths and weaknesses of her competitors.
-She still cannot get the broth just right, so Gorō brings in the "old master" and his superlative expertise.
-When they rescue a wealthy elderly man from choking on his food, he lends her his chauffeur Shohei, who has a masterly way with noodles.
-Also, through clever trickery they pry ramen secrets from their competitors.
+She and Gorō visit her competitors and he points out their strengths and weaknesses.
+She still is struggling to fix the broth, so Gorō visits a homeless encampment to enlist the "old master" and his superlative expertise.
+When they rescue a wealthy elderly man from choking on his food, the man lends her the services of his chauffeur Shohei, who has a masterly way with noodles.
+Through clever trickery, they pry ramen secrets from their competitors.
+Gun and his friends give Tampopo a makeover as a modern proprietress.
 During the transition, the group agrees to change the restaurant's name from "Lai Lai" to "Tampopo".

-Pisken feels bad for being too drunk to tell his men to stay out of the fight, so he offers Gorō another chance one-on-one.
-After the rematch ends in a draw, Pisken reveals he is a contractor and offers to make over the shop's interior.
-Tampopo's latest effort still comes up short, so Pisken teaches her his own secret recipe.
+Pisuken feels bad for being too drunk to tell his men to stay out of the fight, so he offers Gorō another chance one-on-one.
+After the rematch ends in a draw, Pisuken reveals he is a contractor and Tampopo's childhood friend, and offers to renovate the shop's interior.
+Tampopo's latest effort still comes up short, so Pisuken teaches her his own secret recipe.
 When the five men consume her latest creation down to the last drop, Tampopo knows she has won.
-(Tabo also triumphs, beating all three of his tormentors).
+Tabo also triumphs, beating all three of his tormentors and subsequently befriending them.
 As customers fill her newly redecorated shop, the men file out one by one.

-The main narrative is interspersed with stories involving food on several levels.

-Other vignettes follow a lowly worker who upstages his superiors by displaying his vast culinary knowledge while ordering at a gourmet French restaurant; a housewife who rises from her deathbed to cook one last meal for her family; and a women's etiquette class on how to eat spaghetti properly.
-Another scene involves a supermarket clerk who has to deal with an aged woman obsessed with squeezing food.
-The clerk's scene segues into a restaurant involving an investment scam and the intended victim, who turns out to be a conman himself.
+Throughout the film, minor scenes of other characters are featured: